-Here are some useful links to help parents and carers.
+Here are some useful links to help you keep their children safe online:

 - Parent Info is a collaboration between Parentzone and the NCA providing support and guidance for parents from leading experts and organisations

-Childnet provides a tool kit to support parents and carers of children of any age to start discussions about their online life, to set boundaries around online behaviour and technology use, and to find out where to get more help and support
+- Childnet provides a tool kit to support parents and carers of children of any age to start discussions about their online life, to set boundaries around online behaviour and technology use, and to find out where to get more help and support

-Internet Matters provides age-specific online safety checklists, guides on how to set parental controls on a range of devices and a host of practical tips to help children get the most out of their digital world
+- Internet Matters provides age-specific online safety checklists, guides on how to set parental controls on a range of devices and a host of practical tips to help children get the most out of their digital world

-LGfL provides support for parents and carers to keep their children safe online, including 6 top tips to keep primary aged children safe online
+- LGfL provides support for parents and carers to keep their children safe online, including 6 top tips to keep primary aged children safe online

-Let’s Talk About It provides support for parents and carers to keep children safe from online radicalisation
+- Let’s Talk About It provides support for parents and carers to keep children safe from online radicalisation

-UK Safer Internet Centre provides tips, advice, guides and resources to help keep children safe online, including parental controls offered by home internet providers and safety tools on social networks and other online services
+- UK Safer Internet Centre provides tips, advice, guides and resources to help keep children safe online, including parental controls offered by home internet providers and safety tools on social networks and other online services

 8.9 What support is available to parents to help them maintain their family’s wellbeing while their children are at home?

 Materials to promote and support mental wellbeing are included in the list of online resources we have published to help children to learn at home.
 Public Health England’s Rise Above platform supports young people.
 The Department of Health and Social Care is providing £5 million of additional funding to support mental health charities to increase their provision for adults and children at this time.

 Social isolation, reduced exercise and bereavement may affect children’s wellbeing in this period.
 Resources to promote and support children and young people’s mental wellbeing include:

-MindEd educational resources for adults about children and young people’s mental health which is relevant for parents and carers as well as volunteers, teachers, and other professionals working with children
+- MindEd educational resources for adults about children and young people’s mental health which is relevant for parents and carers as well as volunteers, teachers, and other professionals working with children

-All NHS mental health trusts are setting up 24/7 helplines and seeking to use digital and virtual channels to continue delivering support during the coronavirus (COVID-19) outbreak.
+All NHS mental health trusts are setting up 24/7 helplines and seeking to use digital and virtual channels to continue delivering support during the coronavirus outbreak.